 Powerful Tools For Stopping Foreclosure

 If handled properly, bankruptcy is one of the most powerful tools available for stopping foreclosure and saving your home.
-In addition to the automatic stay, which prevents lenders and their agents from engaging in any collections activities for the duration of the bankruptcy process, bankruptcy also provides long-term solutions for saving your home.
+In addition to the automatic stay, which prevents lenders and their agents from engaging in any collections activities against you for the duration of the bankruptcy process, bankruptcy also provides a long-term solution to saving your home.

 Declaring Chapter 13 bankruptcy lets you set up a payment plan that allows you to pay off your debt.
 But, keep in mind that you will need enough money to pay off both your debt and regular mortgage payments.
 Chapter 13 bankruptcy can remove second or third mortgage payments as well.

-There are still some ways in which creditors can counter these measures.
-One is if the lender files to lift the stay.
-Lifting the stay is when a lender asks the bankruptcy court to proceed with the sale.
+Keep in mind that the lender can file a motion to lift the automatic stay and ask the bankruptcy court to proceed with the sale.
 If they are successful, then you may not get as much time as you could have.
-You may still have approximately two months or more, though.
+You may still have approximately two months or more though.
 It depends on when the lender begins the process.
 This is why timing is important, and once you discover you may face foreclosure, to get in touch with our office promptly.

 - $75,000 of the equity in your home